 Their feature: bright, vivid signature with complete information about the sender and the most important element — endearing photo of the author.

 I like the way our ESP eSputnik does it.
-They send this kind of design for all smallest notifications, news and even congratulations inside the company.
+They use this kind of design in all smallest notifications, news and even congratulations inside the company.

 Their feature: company workers are aware of their value.
-At the end of each year their CEO and leaders of all department share the achievements they have gained during the year, they also send out a monthly report.
+At the end of each year, their CEO and leaders of all departments share the achievements the company has reached during the year, they also send out a monthly report.
 They always stick to corporate design in emails.
 Looks interesting.

 Jeff Bullas’ blog